 It is worth noting that the Wisconsin side of the Mississippi River is heavily traveled by freight trains – both day and night.
 Any lodging anywhere near the river will give you both grand vistas of river life, as well as of the working trains.
 Some folks love the steady, majestic, rumble and horns of a freight train – while others may find it hard to block out.
 That said, pack an extra pair of earplugs and your sense of adventure – this is river life.

 Blue Door Inn / Blue Door Properties, Alma

 331 South Main Street, Alma

 This 150-year-old renovated stone building features tastefully modern suites in historic spaces.
 The Inn can accommodate single rooms for a night, or combined suites for larger groups.
 The upper deck has fun views of Main Street and the Mississippi, while the garden level is a lovely escape full of well-tended flowers.
-The kind innkeeper, Kathy, even leaves Bakery treats for breakfast outside your door, along with juice and fruit to accompany your in-room Keurig!
+Additional properties available.

 Hotel de Ville, Alma

 Do check out this unique European-influenced getaway with Italianate secret garden and Mississippi River views.
 With three buildings and a gypsy wagon making up the property, it’s shy of words to say the de Ville is wonderfully unique.
 The on-site café and ice cream shop is just the beginning of wonderment that leads to the secret gardens out back.